bhath0cks/BBHT_Automation/README.md

-# BBHT_Automation for Enumeration
+# BBHT_Automation for Recon
-Bug Bounty Hunting Tools Automation for Enumeration by Ahmad Raihan Prawira
+Bug Bounty Hunting Tools Automation for Recon by Ahmad Raihan Prawira

 Tools I'm Using :
 - Uncover (Host Enumeration through Shodan or Censys)